homebase/hb-core/DH-DeepHash.md

 #  (DH) Deep Hash

-Provides Access to nested structures using dot notation **"Dot.Notation" getters and setters for Deep Arrays, Objects and \Closures**
+Provides Access to nested structures using dot notation<br>
+`Dot.Notation` getters and setters for Nested Arrays, Objects and \Closures

 Provides set of static methods and dynamic class.